JarrLane/Offensive_Meeting_Content/JavaScript-Vulnerabilities/JavaScript-fundamentals/js-intro.md

 In an event, this refers to the element that received the event.
 Methods like call(), apply(), and bind() can refer this to any object.

 When a function is called without an owner object, the value of this becomes the global object.
 If a function invocation is preceded with the new keyword, it is a constructor invocation.
 This is when a function creates a new object.
 The object created by the constructor inherits the properties and methods from the constructor.
 The this keyword in the constructor does not have a value.
 The value of this will be the new object created when the function is invoked.
+In js, “this” binding rules determines what this points to in certain contexts.
+Implicit binding is when a method is called on an object, this points to that object.
+Explicit binding which explicitly sets binding with functions like call() apply() bind().
+New binding means a function called with the new keyword sets this to the newly created object.
+In default binding if this is not set by any of the above rules, it defaults to the global object (or undefined in strict mode).
+The preceence goes: New binding highest, explicit binding second, implicit binding 3rd, default binding.
+4th.
 In JavaScript all functions are object methods.
 If a function is not a method of a JavaScript object, it is a function of the global object.

 Continue at function this